MobileProto16/Mobile-Proto-16/lesson7/README.md

 }
 ```

-and add the `android.permission.INTERNET` to your app's manifest.
+and add `<uses-permission android:name="android.permission.INTERNET" />` to your app's manifest, right above the `application` tag.

 ### Step 2: Set up a `Singeton` and a `RequestQueue`